StudioNirin/PlexCache-Redux/README.md

 PlexCache efficiently transfers media from the On Deck/Watchlist to the cache and moves watched media back to their respective locations.
 This Python script reduces energy consumption by minimizing the need to spin up the array/hard drive(s) when watching recurrent media like TV series.
 It achieves this by moving the media from the OnDeck and watchlist for the main user and/or other users.
 For TV shows/anime, it also fetches the next specified number of episodes.

 ## Features
 #### I have added tags to these features to distinguish ones which work for different types of users:
-* Local means users on the local or Home account.
+**Local**: Users on the local or Home account.
-* Remote means users that are remote, so friends that you have shared libraries with.
+**Remote**: Users that are remote, so friends that you have shared libraries with.
 The original PlexCache app only worked for local users for most features, due to API limitations.

 - Fetch a specified number of episodes from the "onDeck" for the main user and other users (Local/Remote).